 The Best Time to Find Amazing Back-To-School Deals

 It seems like the school year starts sooner every year.
 With tax holidays, sales flyers and special promotions to keep track of, it’s tough to make sure you’re saving money when filling up your shopping basket with back-to-school clothes, electronics and more.
-Be sure to check out the main Ben’s Bargains deal feed updated multiple times daily with the latest back-to-school deals for the 2014 school year.
+Be sure to check out the main Ben’s Bargains deal feed updated multiple times daily with the latest back-to-school deals for the new school year.

 Specifically, we looked at the popularity of each deal within our community, the volume of deals within a product category and the average price of those deals.
 On a monthly basis, our data set included between 4,100 to 4,400 deals.
 That’s approximately 17,000 deals over the four-month period between July and October.

 While we have provided a handy guide below to help figure out when to start shopping for back-to-school products, here are a few of the highlights:

 1. When shopping for back-to-school clothing and shoes, there’s no better month than August.
 Specifically, prices of apparel deals are about 18 percent lower than September and October.
 Shoes are discounted at an even larger margin, approximately 30 percent cheaper than waiting until September or October.